pypy/pypy.org/posts/2023/12/pypy-moved-to-git-github.md

 We still feel Mercurial is a better version control system.
 The named branch model and user interface are superior.
 But

-- foss.heptapod.net is not well tracked in google/bing/duckduckgo
+- foss.heptapod.net is not well indexed in google/bing/duckduckgo
-  search, so people find it harder to search for issues in the project
+  search, so people find it harder to search for issues in the project.

-- since heptapod has tightened its spam control, we get reports that users create issues only to have them flagged as spam
+- Since Heptapod has tightened its spam control, we get reports that users create issues only to have them flagged as spam.

-- open source has become synonymous with GitHub, and we are too small to change that
+- Open Source has become synonymous with GitHub, and we are too small to change that.

 - Much of the current development comes as a reaction to fixing issues.
-  Tracking interlocking issues is easier if all the code is on the same platform
+  Tracking interlocking issues is easier if all the code is on the same platform.

 - The [FAQ](https://doc.pypy.org/en/latest/faq.html#why-doesn-t-pypy-use-git-and-move-to-github)
   presents two arguments against the move.
 [Github notes](https://git-scm.com/docs/git-notes)